How to claim

 If you are losing more than the maximum allowance, the difference cannot be paid by the court.

-What you can claim will depend on how long you are in court each day and how many days you have to be there.
+What you can claim will depend on how long you are in court each day and how many days you need to be at court.

 |first 10 days||less than four hours||£32.47|